 Several people also said the stress reduction that comes from having a dog in the office makes them better able to do quality work.

 All the litigators who shared their experiences said they couldn’t take their dog to court for obvious reasons, but there were discordant responses when it came to whether the lawyer’s dog got to interact with clients.
 Elder lawyer, Lynn Bayes-Weiner, who’s based in Overland Park, KS, said she never brings her six-month-old Australian terrier, Joey, to work on days she sees clients because she respects “the fact that not all people are dog lovers.”

 Conversely, Tucson family and bankruptcy attorney Reagen Kulseth regularly brings five of her dogs to work, and some of them will lay in clients’ arms during meetings.
-She said, “Clients feel less intimidated in coming to meet me because of the dogs and it often gives new clients and I something in common to chit-chat about before they reveal their intimate details to me.”
+She said, “Clients feel less intimidated in coming to meet me because of the dogs and it often gives new clients and me something in common to chit-chat about before they reveal their intimate details.”

 Not Everyone is Pro-Office Dogs

 While there are benefits to having dogs in the office, there are those who believe dogs need to stay home.
 Lawyerist’s Sam Glover loves his collie-husky mix, but says he had to change his office policy about letting subtenants (all attorneys) bring their dogs to work.
 “The dogs were well-behaved as long as their owners were in their offices,” said Sam, “but if they went to check the mail or use the bathroom, the dogs would whine and howl the whole time they were gone.
 More importantly, dogs aren’t professional.
 There is no suit you can wear that will counteract the extreme casualness of having a dog in your office while you meet with a client.”